microsoft/vscode-docs/docs/copilot/workspace-context.md

 First, `@workspace` determines which information is needed to answer your question, also including the conversation history, workspace structure, and currently selected code.

-Next, it performs a combination of search strategies, such as [GitHub's code search index](https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search), a lexical text searches over the local index to find local, uncommitted changes, and VS Code's language intelligence to add details like function signatures, parameters, and more.
+Next, it collects the context using different approaches, such as finding relevant code snippets by searching locally or by using [GitHub's code search](https://github.blog/2023-02-06-the-technology-behind-githubs-new-code-search), and using VS Code's language IntelliSense to add details like function signatures, parameters, and more.

-Finally, all of these pieces of context are ranked, sliced, and summarized by `@workspace`, and then used by GitHub Copilot to answer your question.
-The responses is marked up with references to files, file ranges, and symbols.
+Finally, this context is used by GitHub Copilot to answer your question.
+If the context is too large, only the most relevant parts of the context are used.
+The response is marked up with references to files, file ranges, and symbols.
 This enables you to link directly from the chat response to the corresponding information in your codebase.
+The code snippets that were provided to Copilot are listed as references in the response.

 ## Context for `@workspace` slash commands